 The Local-Token-ID shall be assigned by the Hosting CSE making access decisions using the corresponding Token.

 The Local-Token-ID’s uniqueness shall be local to the Hosting CSE, with the proviso that a Local-Token-ID value assigned to a Token may be assigned to another Token once the former Token has expired.

+7.1.17 M2M Service Subscriber Identifier (M2M-SS-ID)

+A M2M Service Subscriber is a stakeholder that establishes a M2M Service Subscription with a M2M Service Provider.
+A M2M-SS-ID uniquely identifies a M2M Service Subscriber and shall be assigned by a M2M Service Provider.
+A M2M-SS-ID uniquely identifies a M2M Service Subscriber within the M2M Service Provider Domain of the M2M Service Subscriber.
+When used in a different M2M Service Provider Domain, a M2M-SS-ID shall be extended to make it globally unique by pre-pending the M2M-SP-ID of the M2M Service Subscriber’s M2M Service Provider.
+Note, a M2M Service Subscriber may also be assigned a M2M-User-ID such that the M2M Service Subscriber can function as a M2M Service User and take advantage of user-based operations in the oneM2M system (e.g. user-based access control privileges).
+For simplicity, the M2M-User-ID of a M2M Service Subscriber may be configured with the same value as its M2M-SS-ID.

+7.1.18 M2M Service User Identifier (M2M-User-ID)

+A M2M Service User is a stakeholder that is authorized by a M2M Service Subscriber to use M2M Services offered by the M2M Service Subscriber’s M2M Service Provider.
+A M2M-User-ID uniquely identifies a M2M Service User and shall be assigned by a M2M Service Provider.
+A M2M-User-ID uniquely identifies a M2M Service User within the M2M Service Provider Domain of the M2M Service User.
+When used in a different M2M Service Provider Domain, a M2M-User-ID shall be extended to make it globally unique by pre-pending the M2M-SP-ID of the M2M Service User’s M2M Service Provider.

-7.2 M2M-SP-ID, CSE-ID, App-ID and AE-ID and resource Identifier formats
+7.2 Identifier formats

-As a general rule, the identifiers of AEs, CSEs and resources are globally unique.
+As a general rule, the identifiers of AEs, CSEs, Service Subscriptions, Service Subscribers, Service Users and resources are globally unique.
 In order to optimize their use, the identifiers shall be shortened when their scope can be derived from their context of use by the CSEs and the AEs.
 Such shortened identifiers are defined as 'relative' formats of the identifiers.

-TheM2M system shall use the identifiers M2M-SP-ID, CSE-ID, App-ID and AE-ID and resource identifiers according to the formats and the rules specified in the following table (table 7.2-1).
+TheM2M system shall use the identifiers M2M-SP-ID, CSE-ID, App-ID, AE-ID, M2M-Sub-ID, M2M-SS-ID, M2M-User-ID and resource identifiers according to the formats and the rules specified in the following table (table 7.2-1).

 Table 7.2-1: Identifier formats and rules of use